-- and shall provide the consultant with an appropriate template approved by the CMA for these purposes, in standard wording and in a clearly legible font. - 22.3 Consultants must supply the following information to a patient prior to an outpatient consultation: - (a) the estimated cost of the outpatient consultation or consultations, which may be expressed as a range, so long as the factors which will determine the actual cost within the range are explained; - (b) details of financial interests of any kind, which the consultant has in the medical facilities and equipment used at the premises; - (c) a list of all insurers which recognise the consultant; - (d) a statement that insured patients should check with their insurer the terms of their policy, with particular reference to the level and type of outpatient cover they have; and - (e) the website address of the information organisation, and a statement in standard wording as agreed with the information organisation indicating that this website will give patients useful information on the quality of performance of hospitals and consultants. - 22.4 The following information must be disclosed by a consultant to a patient prior to further tests or treatment: - (a) the reason for the relevant further tests or treatment; - (b) an estimate of the cumulative consultant cost of the treatment pathway which has been recommended.
-This should either include all consultant fees that will be charged separately from the hospital fee, or should include contact details for any other consultants whose fees are not included in the quote or, where applicable for self-pay patients, the total package price for treatment, where the consultant has agreed this with the operator of the relevant private healthcare facility; - (c) a statement of any services which have not been included in the estimate, such as those resulting from unforeseeable complications.
-Where alternative treatments are available but the appropriate treatment can only be decided during surgery, the estimate should set out the relevant options and associated fees; and - (d) the website address of the information organisation, and a statement in standard wording as agreed with the information organisation indicating that this website will give patients useful information on the quality of performance of hospitals and consultants.
+and shall provide the consultant with an appropriate template approved by the CMA for these purposes, in standard wording and in a clearly legible font.

+2022.3 Consultants must supply the following information to a patient prior to an outpatient consultation:

+- (a) the estimated cost of the outpatient consultation or consultations, which may be expressed as a range, so long as the factors which will determine the actual cost within the range are explained; - (b) details of financial interests of any kind, which the consultant has in the medical facilities and equipment used at the premises; - (c) a list of all insurers which recognise the consultant; - (d) a statement that insured patients should check with their insurer the terms of their policy, with particular reference to the level and type of outpatient cover they have; and - (e) the website address of the information organisation, and a statement in standard wording as agreed with the information organisation indicating that this website will give patients useful information on the quality of performance of hospitals and consultants. - 2022.4 The following information must be disclosed by a consultant to a patient prior to further tests or treatment, other than tests or treatment given on the same day as the consultation: - (a) Confirmation of the reason for the relevant diagnosis. further tests or treatment; - (b) Anan estimate of the cumulative consultant cost of the treatment pathway which has been recommended.
+In the case of an insured patient, this This should either include all consultant fees that will be charged separately from the hospital fee, or should include contact details for any other consultants whose fees are not included in the quote.
+For or, where applicable for self-pay patients, this should either be the total package price for treatment, where the consultant has agreed this with the operator of the relevant private healthcare facility, or the consultant-only cost, where a package price has not been agreed.; - (c) Aa statement of any services which have not been included in the estimate, such as those resulting from unforeseeable complications.
+Where alternative treatments are available but the appropriate treatment can only be decided during surgery, the estimate should set out the relevant options and associated fees. and - 20.5-(d) the website address of the information organisation, and a statement in standard wording as agreed with the information organisation indicating that this website will give patients useful information on the quality of performance of hospitals and consultants.

-- 22.5 For tests or treatment given on the same day as the consultation, the information specified in article 22.4 may be given orally rather than in writing. - 22.6 Consultants shall supply patients with information in accordance with article 22.3 at the same time as the outpatient consultation appointment is confirmed with the patient, and other than in case of emergency shall supply patients with information in accordance with article 22.4 either within the two working days following the final (pre-treatment) outpatient consultation or prior to surgery, whichever is sooner. - 22.7 The operators of a private healthcare facility shall ask every privately-funded admitted patient to sign a form confirming that the relevant consultant provided the information required by this article, and shall take appropriate action if there is evidence that a consultant has failed to do so.
-Alternatively, private hospital operators shall take equivalent measures, as approved by the information organisation and its members to monitor and enforce compliance with article 22.
+- 22.5 For tests or treatment given on the same day as the consultation, the information specified in article 22.4 may be given orally rather than in writing. - 22.6 Consultants shall supply patients with information in accordance with paragraph-article 22.3 of this article at the same time as the outpatient consultation appointment is confirmed with the patient, and other than in case of emergency shall supply patients with information in accordance with paragraph 4 of this article either within 48 hours of the two working days following the final (pre-treatment) outpatient consultation or prior to surgery, whichever is sooner. - 20.622.7 The operators of a private healthcare facility shall ask every private admitted patient attending those premises to sign a form confirming that the relevant consultant provided the information required by this article, and shall take appropriate action if there is evidence that a consultant has failed to do so.
+Alternatively, private hospital operators shall take equivalent measures, as approved by the information organisation to monitor and enforce compliance of article 22.

-23. The information organisation
+2123.
+The information organisation